MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-administrative-settings.md

 Set-OfficeWebAppsFarm -ExcelUseEffectiveUserName:$True
 ```

-To disable EffectiveUserName in , run the following command:
+To disable EffectiveUserName in Excel Online, run the following command: